Best Headspace Analyzer (MAP food packaging)

 Headspace is the term used within the food industry to refer to the residual air within a sealed packet.
 The air that remains in the packet is sometimes normal air.
 Other times, a mix of gases is used instead of air to extend the shelf life of food.

-Typical headspace gases include nitrogen (N2), carbon dioxide (CO2), or carbon monoxide (CO2).
+Typical headspace gases include nitrogen (N2), carbon dioxide (CO2), or carbon monoxide (CO2), these are also called modified atmosphere packaging (MAP) gases.

 Headspace analysis is the technical test to determine gas levels within the food packaging.
 Performing this test accomplishes the following: